arichtman/external-dns-opnsense/README.md

 Very much a work in progress and a learning experience.

-See `opnsense-api.md` for some captured calls from the GUI.
+See `testing` directory for some supplementary stuff about the upstream API.
-See `openapi.yaml` for a draft OpenAPI v3 spec for the webservice.

 ## Features